sysid/vimania/README.md

 So before starting PyCharm run `make clean-vim` to clear `pythonx`.
 The module will look up dependencies in the development `.venv`.

+## VimaniaManager (VIM Interface)
+- cannot be tested within PyCharm, needs to be called from VIM.
+- activate logging and use: `/Users/Q187392/dev/vim/vimania/tests/x.md`

 ## Vim Plugin
 for vim-plugin development do NOT clear `pythonx` because loading of python module will not work.
 The vim plugin needs to find all dependencies in `pythonx`.